Chroma51/Chroma51/README.md

 # Hi!
 I am Boris aka Chroma. 👋

 ### FiveM Developer - Front-End Developer
-I'm dynamic and enthusiast developer specializing mainly in FiveM Development and Front-end Development.
+I'm dynamic and enthusiast developer specializing mainly in FiveM Development.

+- 💻 I am working on a local host FiveM server

+- 📘 I would like to collaborate with FiveM developer.

+- 📑 You can ask me whatever you want on my Discord.

 <!--
 **Chroma51/Chroma51** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.